 Acceptance of Different Faiths and Beliefs

-Our RE curriculum encapsulates a broad and balanced coverage of all of the major religions, cultures and faiths including Christianity, Sikhism, Hinduism, Buddhism and Judaism.
+Our RE curriculum encapsulates a broad and balanced coverage of all of the major religions, cultures and faiths including Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism.
 We ensure that children have a good understanding and tolerance of these different beliefs and we actively seek opportunities to explore shared values that religions can promote in synchrony with core British Values.

 There are many children across our school that have individual roles and responsibilities to fulfil.
 The children in year six are given an opportunity to become prefects as well as peer mediators with responsibilities in supporting the younger pupils during breaks and lunchtimes.